wasmiester/BC-Winter-Supplement-Assessment/README.md

    - Internet connectivity.

 2. **No Messages Received**
    Ensure the Winter Supplement Calculator is publishing input data to the correct MQTT topic.
+I was unable to receive messages via the web app broker, but the calculations are functioning correctly when retrieving the ID using the wildcard '#'

 3. **Test Failures**
    Re-check your `calculate_winter_supplement` function logic or MQTT integration.